 (Fig 3.0, Blueblocker glasses to cut Blue Light)

-So is LED lighting safe?
+So is LED lighting safe for eyes?
 The answer would be generally yes– however, due to the blue light that is emitted from most of the LED lighting around us and us using our devices closer to our eyes and even more now, it can have a big disruption on our sleep wake cycle, leading us to feel tired throughout the day.
 It can also strain our eyes.
 Luckily, there are now products with blue light blockers, such as glasses and screen protectors, which can help us block out blue light from LED’s and digital devices.
 Although it has shown that LED lighting can have some changes to the retina of our eyes, this can only be seen with a very high exposure and intensity to the LED.

 (Fig 4.0, Blueblocking screen protector to cut out Blue Light transmission)